 To thoroughly flush the transmission, the technician should drain and refill it with Honda ATF-Z1, then drive the vehicle for a short distance.
 Do this three times.
 Then drain and refill the transmission a final time.

-6. Insert the dipstick all the way back in the transmission.
+6. Insert the dipstick all the way back into the transmission securely as shown in the illustration.

 The transmission should be drained and refilled with new fluid according to the time and distance recommendations in the maintenance schedule.